-6.6 Special Match Credit
+5.6 Special Match Credit

 The Special Match Credit Program is available for LPA projects and is to be requested only by those LPA's who advance fund those projects at their own cost.
 If requested in the project initiation process, the LPA may qualify to use actual incurred costs for Preliminary Engineering (PE), Right-of-Way (ROW), and other eligible costs as part, or all, of the required share for the construction project by obtaining Special Match Credit.
-On June 4, 2020 the Gulf Coast MPO voted to approve the use of federal funds for the development of the environmental documents when a separate phase is required due to the Class of environmental action needed.
-Case by case approval would be based on the availability of funds from the MPO's study group set-aside.

-6.7 Financial Constraint
+5.7 Financial Constraint